sy2002/gbc4mega65/README.md

 You can see how the rather bright yellow color of the house and the pavement turns into an orange/brown tone and how Elmo himself turns from a clear red into a ruby color.
-Also the sky, the tree and the fence is adjusted.
+Also the sky, the tree and the fence are adjusted.